Arzik1987/Mean_Target_Encoder/README.md

 - *1<a<4/3*, {B,A,C}
 - *4/3<a<4*, {B,C,A}
 - *4<a*, {C,B,A}
+One would select the values of the smoothing parameter *a* via hyperparameter optimization procedure with cross-validation (CV).
+Observe the following.
+- many standard HPO procedures will waste time by considering *a* values that do not change the ordering.
+For a DT algorithm learning from the above table, *a=2* and *a=3* are equivalent.
+- the number of all possible orders of a nominal feature is higher than the one achievable with smoothing.
+For instance, there is no *a* value for the above table, that would result in rankings {C,A,B} or {A,C,B}.
+- with CV, rankings of categories appearing in some folds for some *a* values might be forbidden in others.

 #### Hypothesis 2
-*Perhaps, even more straightforward, faster, and maybe a better way to deal with nominal features of high cardinality is to replace all poorly represented values with a singe 'pseudo-category' before applying MTE.*
+*(A) Perhaps, even more straightforward, faster, and maybe a better way to deal with nominal features of high cardinality is to replace all poorly represented values with a singe 'pseudo-category' before applying MTE.*

+*(B) designing an intelligent procedure for optimization of the smoothing parameter may save time*

 ### Underfiting?
 MTE as preprocessing.

 Can MTE be a reason of underfiting?
 Yes!
 The authors of [this blogpost](https://towardsdatascience.com/benchmarking-categorical-encoders-9c322bd77ee8), [another blogpost](https://medium.com/@darnelbolaos/target-encoding-function-with-r-8a037b219fb7), and of this [NeurIPS paper](http://learningsys.org/nips17/assets/papers/paper_11.pdf) argue that one often uses MTE as a *preprocessing* step, whereas building a decision tree is a *recursive* process, as we described.
 That is, one often sticks to *the same* encoding for splitting in each node of a tree instead of computing it only based on a subset of training data reaching that node.
 As a consecuence, nominal features that have high predictive power in subtrees may not be recognized as such.
 In another words, MTE as a preprocessing step may result in a loss of important information about *feature interaction*.
-Note, that some implementations of ML algorithms have native support for categorical features --- [python example](https://scikit-learn.org/stable/modules/ensemble.html#categorical-support-gbdt), [R example](https://www.gormanalysis.com/blog/decision-trees-in-r-using-rpart/).
+Note, that some implementations of ML algorithms have native support for categorical features &mdash; [python example](https://scikit-learn.org/stable/modules/ensemble.html#categorical-support-gbdt), [R example](https://www.gormanalysis.com/blog/decision-trees-in-r-using-rpart/).

 #### Example 3